BC Interior Community Foundation

 - projects/programs from organizations sponsored by their municipality/First Nation partner

 - project/programs sponsored or initiated by another type of Qualified Donee

 Check out this post about our 2020 Grant Recipients to learn more.

 The amount requested should be proportionate to your organization’s capacity as demonstrated by your project budget.
 Realistic budgets must be presented.

 Projects which already have additional partner funding or other funding streams are preferred, as this shows community engagement with the project.
-Please note the current budget for Community Project Grants allows for each grant to be allocated up to a maximum of $1500; some exceptions may be made depending on the available funds during a granting cycle – please call the office & speak with our office for more information (250.434.6995).
+Please note the current budget for Community Project Grants allows for each grant to be allocated up to a maximum of $3000.

 Our Funding Region

-- projects in our region of the Thompson-Nicola & South Cariboo
+Projects in our region of the Thompson, Nicola and South Cariboo include: